ShadowHawk (character): ShadowHawk: Resurrection

-Bomb Queen VII: The End Of Hope
+Bomb Queen VII

-In Bomb Queen VII: The End Of Hope, released from December 2011 to May 2012, after being killed by Rebound 100 years prior, Bomb Queen awakens in a techno-dependent future protected by ShadowHawk, who now inhabits the closest members of the human race to ongoing crimes, regularly switching between bodies.
+In Bomb Queen VII: The End of Hope, released from December 2011 to May 2012, after being killed by Rebound 100 years prior, Bomb Queen awakens in a techno-dependent future protected by ShadowHawk, who now inhabits the closest members of the human race to ongoing crimes, regularly switching between bodies.
 As their battle continues, despite their moral opposition, Bomb Queen gradually begins to fall in love with him.

 Toys

 Two action figures of ShadowHawk have been released in the past by McFarlane Toys.

 In 2009, Shocker Toys released two ShadowHawk figures as part of the first series of its "Indie Spotlight" line.

+Video game

+In April 1994, Valentino stated that a ShadowHawk video game was in development for the Super Nintendo Entertainment System and Sega Genesis, but was asked not to reveal who the developer was at their request.

+TV series

+Live-action

+In November 1995, it was reported that a live action ShadowHawk television series was in development at Wesley Snipes' production company.
+Snipes explained that while Shadowhawk was not being developed as a vehicle for him, he didn't rule out the possibility of playing a recurring role or guest appearance.

+Animation

+In May 1996, it was reported that the USA Network was considering a ShadowHawk animated series produced by Nelvana to possibly air on the network in Autumn of that year.
+ShadowHawk creator Jim Valentino revealed that he had written a pilot script with Sib Ventress and a series bible.
+While the ShadowHawk for the series was intended to be Paul Johnstone, the character would not be struggling with AIDS like his comic book counterpart.
+Wesley Snipes, whose production company was developing the separate live-action TV project, was reportedly in negotiations to provide the voice of Johnstone.
+In November of that year, it was reported that USA had passed on the ShadowHawk animated series.